 Our new platform will improve usability

-Whilst this one project alone has been a success (and at some point in the future we'd love to measure what the social value has been to both the children and the volunteers), the lesson learnt for us here was that we needed to make it easier for other community groups and organisations to post their volunteering opportunities on the platform.
+Whilst this one project alone has been a success (improving the average reading age of children by 4 months and creating, we estimate, equivalent to £900,000 in social value), the lesson learnt for us here was that we needed to make it easier for other community groups and organisations to post their volunteering opportunities on the platform.
 The usability on our v1 platform wasn't good enough - on v2 it's a lot lot better.

 Elsewhere, the Torbay Together timebank amassed nearly 400 new members, 3,000 credits earnt (that's 3,000 'volunteered' hours) and 346 spent credits in 2018.
 Indeed, timebanking has played a role in helping our clients Torbay Community Development Trust to reduce self-reported loneliness from 59% to 29%, halve GP visits and reduce hospital admittance by 60% - to name a few.
 Our partnership with TorbayCDT has been a real success in terms of co-design.